pocketworks/appero-sdk-android-v2/README.md

-# Appero SDK for Android
+# Module Appero SDK for Android

 The in-app feedback widget that drives organic growth.